Quokka Facts

 Quokka Physical Description

 Perhaps most notably, the incredible Quokka attains only a moderate physical size.
 That’s because the animal reaches a size roughly equal to that of many species of domestic feline.
-In fact, its body typically measures about 21 in (54 cm) in length.
+In fact, its body typically measures about 21 in (54 cm) in head and body length.

-Furthermore, the tail of this species grows comparatively short for a macropod.
+Intriguingly, the tail of this species grows comparatively short for a macropod.
 That’s due to the fact that it only averages about 12 in (30 cm) long.
-In addition, exceptional individuals weigh up to 11 lb (5 kg), though most average perhaps half of that.
+Exceptional individuals of either gender weigh up to 11 lb (5 kg), though most average perhaps half of that.

-Additionally, the overall build of the Quokka develops as relatively stocky in shape.
+The overall build of the Quokka further usually develops as relatively stocky in shape.
 The head also generally develops relatively broad.
 Added to this is the fact that the ears appear rounded in shape.
 Its fur also grows course and generally dark brown to light brown.

 - Kingdom: Animalia